-You will work on a wide range of different approaches to clinical practice, assisted by your own clinical tutor.
+You will work on a wide range of different approaches to clinical practice.

-Two days a week will be spent on placement, and your portfolio will include at least two adult mental health positions.
+Two days a week will be spent on placement, and your portfolio will include at least two NHS placements.

-We have close links with a range of mental health teams within local NHS trusts and in the third sector.
+We have close links with a range of mental health services within local NHS trusts and in the third sector.

 You may choose placements with refugees or asylum seekers, or learning disabilities, or trauma-focused work, depending on your particular interests and competences.

-You will also undertake a specialist placement, working with either children or young people.
+You may also undertake a specialist placement, working with either children or young people.